-3.2.1.
-Act on a fully informed basis, in good faith, with due diligence and care, and in the best interest of the Company and all Stakeholders;
+- 3.2.1.
+Act on a fully informed basis, in good faith, with due diligence and care, and in the best interest of the Company and all Stakeholders; - 3.2.2.

-- 3.2.2.
 Oversee the development of and approve the Company's business objectives and strategy, and monitor their implementation, in order to sustain the Company's long-term viability and strength.
 The Board shall review and guide corporate strategy, major plans of action, risk management policies and procedures, annual budgets and business plans; set performance objectives; monitor implementation and corporate performance; and oversee major capital expenditures, acquisitions and divestitures; - 3.2.3.
 Oversee the adoption of an effective succession planning program and remuneration policies; - 3.2.4.
 Adopt policies on board nomination and election that will ensure diversity in board composition in terms of knowledge, expertise and experience; - 3.2.5.
 Oversee the implementation of a policy and system on RPTs which shall include the review and approval of material RPTs and ensure fairness and transparency of the transactions; - 3.2.6.
 Oversee the adoption of policies on the selection of Management and Key Officers and the assessment of their performance; - 3.2.7.
 Oversee the establishment of an internal control system to monitor and manage potential conflicts of interest and an ERM framework to identify, monitor, assess and manage key business risks; - 3.2.8.
 Annually review, together with Management, the Company's vision and mission; - 3.2.9.
 Ensure the Corporation's faithful compliance with all applicable laws and regulations, and best business practices; - 3.2.10.
 Establish and maintain an Investor Relations Program that will keep the Shareholders informed of important developments in the Corporation.
-The Corporation's CEO shall exercise oversight responsibility over this program; - 3.2.11.
+The Corporation's CEO shall exercise oversight responsibility over this program;

+- 3.2.11.
 Identify the Corporation's Stakeholders in the community in which it operates or are directly affected by its operations and formulate a clear policy of accurate, timely, and effective communication with them; - 3.2.12.
 Adopt a system of check and balance within the Board.
 A regular review of the effectiveness of such system should be conducted to ensure the integrity of the decision-making and reporting processes at all times; - 3.2.13.
-Ensure that the Corporation has an independent audit mechanism for the proper audit and review of the Corporation's financial statements by independent auditors;

-- 3.2.14.
-Ensure that the Corporation establishes appropriate Corporate Governance policies and procedures pursuant to this Manual and the Governance Code, including but not limited to, policies on conflict of interest, and oversee the effective implementation thereof; and - 3.2.15.
-Consider the implementation of an alternative dispute resolution system for the amicable settlement of conflicts or differences between the Corporation and its Shareholders, if applicable.
+Ensure that the Corporation has an independent audit mechanism for the proper audit and review of the Corporation's financial statements by independent auditors; - 3.2.14.
+Ensure that the Corporation establishes appropriate Corporate Governance policies and procedures pursuant to this Manual and the Governance Code, including but not limited to, policies on conflict of interest, and oversee the effective implementation thereof; - 3.2.15.
+Consider the implementation of an alternative dispute resolution system for the amicable settlement of conflicts or differences between the Corporation and its Shareholders, if applicable; and - 3.2.16.
+Consider the designation of a Lead Director among the Independent Directors if the Chairman of the Board is not an Independent Director and if the positions of the Chairman of the Board and CEO are held by one person.